Grenada citizenship

 by investment

-Grenada has one of the most popular citizenship programmes.
-The Grenada passport allows visiting China without a visa for 30 days a year.
-Grenada citizens can get a US Entrepreneur Visa — E-2.
+Grenada citizens can get a US Entrepreneur Visa — E‑2.
 There is no minimum amount of business investment for this type of visa.
 At the same time, the investor can freely enter and leave the USA and live there with their family.

 CBI programme participants choose one of the two options: contribute money to a government fund or invest in a real estate project.
-The contribution starts at $ 150,000, and the real estate investment starts at $ 220,000.
+The contribution starts at $150,000, and the real estate investment starts at $220,000.
 The real estate must be owned for the first 5 years of citizenship, during which it is possible to get a rental yield of about 4% per annum.

-Investors’ family members can also get Grenada passports.
-The process takes 3 to 6 months and is remote and confidential.
+The process takes 6 to 9 months and is remote and confidential.

-8 main benefits of the Grenada programme
+11 main benefits of the Grenada programme

 Low investment threshold